juansewk/juansewk/README.md

-- 👋 Hi, I’m @juansewk
+- 👋 Hi, I’m Juan Sebastian Cruz and I'm a software engineer.
-- 👀 I’m interested in ...
+- 👀 I’m interested in software architecture and artificial intelligence.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning DotNET technologies.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on projects with good practices and great technological challenges.
-- 📫 How to reach me ...
+- 📫 You can contact me via email at: juansewk@gmail.com or on my Twitter: @juansewk

 <!---
 juansewk/juansewk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.